 - E. All students must file an application with the Registrar for the degree that they seek.
 Students who intend to graduate in a given semester must apply by the dates indicated on the University calendar. - F. Students are graduated with honors under the following conditions: - 1.
 The GPA is computed on all work undertaken at Huston-Tillotson University, whether passed or failed; and - 2.
-The student has spent the last two years of candidacy for the baccalaureate degree in residence at Huston-Tillotson University.
+For candidates eligible for the Bachelor's Degree, the student has spent the last two years of candidacy for the baccalaureate degree in residence at Huston-Tillotson University.